 A Life@Work magazine interview in 2001 with Randy Alcorn

 Randy Alcorn has written twelve books (soon to be fourteen, with two more novels coming out in 2001), including the best-selling novels Deadline, Dominion, and Edge of Eternity.
 The royalties for those books all go into Eternal Perspective Ministries, which he founded and directs.
 But Eternal Perspective Ministries (www.epm.org) doesn't need the royalties to achieve its mission.
-(EPM note: Since the inception of Eternal Perspective Ministries in 1990 through 2012, EPM has given close over six million dollars to ministries around the world.)
+(EPM note: Since the inception of Eternal Perspective Ministries in 1990, EPM has given over eight million dollars to ministries around the world.)

 “Every now and then I have someone question that,” Alcorn said from his office in Gresham, Ore.
 “They say, ‘Have you thought about moving into a nicer home?’
 It’s good to be able to tell someone why we’re not doing that.
 And at the end of the day, it’s not that I go to bed thinking, ‘that was sure a big sacrifice.’
 I go to bed feeling joy.”